betterme-dev/RxBilling/README.md

 # RxBilling
-Rx wrapper for Billing Library with connection managment
+Rx wrapper for Billing Library with connection management

 # Download